-Thanks to the new arts tax, every K-5 school in each of Portland’s six school districts is ensured at least one art, music, or dance teacher on staff and one arts specialist for every 500 students.
+Thanks to the new Portland art tax, every K-5 school in each of the six school districts is ensured at least one art, music, or dance teacher on staff and one arts specialist for every 500 students.
 As a result, nearly 100 arts professionals are working full-time in Portland to preserve and promote the arts to children.

 Arts education – Portland schools lead the way

-In Portland’s David Douglas High School, 73 percent of students come from families with household incomes low enough to qualify for a free or reduced-price lunch (which is a federal poverty measurement).
+In Portland’s David Douglas High School, 73 percent of students come from families with household incomes low enough to qualify for a free or reduced-price lunch (a federal poverty measurement).
 In addition to employing full-time music teachers, the school offers discounted music rentals, a library of sheet music, and avenues to gain access to free or lower-cost music lessons.